ajgohogs141/teaching-seminar-summary-doc/index.md

 ### To future me:

 The time and preparation to make sure the way the content is delivered algins with how you are best able to deliver the content is well worth it.
 Although we are the "host" and entertaining, don't try to be someone else, or to be what you **think** you should be, but allow your personality to come through in an honest way.
 Consciously plan different ways to repeat concepts (especially those particularly tough ones) and remember to use plenty of visuals and tie-backs to the real world.

+## Week 4 Reflection, Dr. Adam Stoverink and Dr. Matt Waller 2/6/2026

+I enjoyed learning more about the class Adam and Matt taught last semester, as I followed it along on LinkedIn during the semester and thought it was a really neat opportunity for the MBA students.
+Listening to the discussion from some other faculty on how they have addressed AI issues and utilized AI in the classroom was insightful as well.
+I tend to flip black and forth on my feeling towards AI, from worrying about what it means for things in the (not so distant) future, but also the awesome opportunities it brings.
+Adam's perspective on what the value added from faculty and universities when education (access to knowledge) is commoditized is that the human connection and experience will be the differentiator.
+How can we utilize AI to help us do that part better?

+My biggest takeaway from this week was the "food for thought" presented.
+AI is changing how we operate, and the rate of that change seems to be ever increasing.
+It was not lost on me, though, that this presentation on AI use in the classroom was in a room full of people who seemed to be genuinely enjoying the fellowship and time spent together - something I don't think AI can ever change.

+### To future me:

+Don't live in fear of the change, but look for opportunities on how to best utilize and leverage it.

+## Week 5 Reflection, Mr. Brian Pullen, 2/13/2026

+Mr. Pullen had some great insight and gave a good example of conducting a classroom.
+The way he interacted with students at the beginning of class was the first thing that stood out to me.
+He was trying to make it around to every student to introduce himself and make them feel welcome and start that engagement early.
+I noticed last spring that (especially in my class in the large lecture hall) many students would keep their headphones in/on when getting to class, or doing something on their phone or laptop.
+There was very little interaction among students before class started, and I think sometimes that would set the tone for how the class went.
+His comment that the students (especially freshman or sophomores) will be more intimidated by you than you are to be in front of them was also a good reminder for teaching in our early careers.
+Brian also spoke to the fact that change is inevitable, and the importance of looking at that change as an opportunity, building on last week's presentation by Adam and Matt.

+### To future me:

+Remember to be a person.
+Make connections with the students and be relatable, but don't blur the lines of professionalism and friendship.
+Think about how this compares and contrasts with Dr. Jandik's message.
+I think both he and Mr. Pullen are getting to the same end goal, but letting their personalities and beliefs of how to conduct the classroom lead the route to get there.
+Also, a class of mostly freshman versus mostly master's students will have vastly different dynamics, so remember the audience and what their needs are when preparing.